 The Sentinel Project is a non-profit organization based in Toronto, Canada with members in several countries around the world.
 Their mission is to prevent the crime of genocide through effective early warning and cooperation with victimized peoples to carry out non-violent prevention initiatives.
+Once rumours have been prioritized, the next task is verification to uncover the truth.
+In some cases, the relevant authorities may know the truth, while in others, consulting trusted sources or querying subscribers may yield the truth.
+After verifying rumours and responding to the individuals who initially reported them, Una Hakika devises strategies for containing and countering false information on a community level before it can spread and do harm.

 Formed in 2008, The Sentinel Project began as the brainchild of founder and executive director Christopher Tuckwood, built on the belief mass killings are not inevitable ‒ mass atrocities that have the potential to escalate to genocide are both predictable and preventable.
 While governments with the power to stop genocide and save lives have often stood by and done little to nothing in the past, civil society – ordinary people and non-governmental organizations – can play an important role.